oss-compass/docs/metrics-models/robustness/activity.md

 * Threshold: 2000
 * Note: when a person has more than one contributions with different roles in multiple repositories, like code commit author and issue author, we only count once.

+In this model, we include all types of contributors to the project hosted by code host platform(Github, Gitee etc).
+Because we think that project activity is made up of all types of contributing behavior, and the more active contributors there are, the more important the project is.

 ## Commit Frequency
 * Definition: Determine the average number of commits per week in the past 90 days.
 * Weight: 18.01%
 * Threshold: 1000

+As an outcome indicator of this model, it identifies the sustainability and quantity of project contributions.
+Refers to the overall workload of the project.

 ## Updated Since
 * Definition: Determine the average time per repository since the repository was last updated (in months).
 * Weight: 12.74%
 * Threshold: 0.25 months

+This metric is used to indicate how often the project is updated.
+It identifies good communities for development collaboration and management, and makes frequent iterative and incremental development to promote continuous improvement in software quality.
+But the industr domains of a software project also determines that the frequency of its iterations is not always as high as possible, some Linux distribution projects, for example, exhibit a very typical pattern of code iterations with periodic release planning.
+Here we focus on the trend of the project during each cycle, and the relative results compared with the projects belong to the similar domains.

 ## Organization Count
 * Definition: Number of organizations to which active code contributors belong in the past 90 days
 * Weight: 11.50%
 * Threshold: 10

+The more organizations that participate in the project's ongoing contribution, the more organizations that rely heavily on the project.
+This will greatly promote the establishment and prosperity of ecology.

 ## Created Since
 * Definition: Determine how long a repository has existed since it was created (in months).